 Another of Ernest's, showing the boat train at around the same place in 1929.

-This is how the harbour looked in 1922, before the Sunny Sands were developed.
+This is how the harbour looked in 1922, before the East Cliff Sands, or Sunny Sands as they are known today were developed.
 As you can see, it wasn't a very agreeable place to swim on this side of the East Head.
-For that, bathers would go either to the West Beach near the Victoria Pier, or the Warren.
+For that, bathers would go either to the West Beach near the Victoria Pier, where a little sand would be exposed when the tide went out far enough, or to the Warren.

 I don't know the year this was taken, but would guess it to be around 1912 It shows both a steam ship and a lovely sailing ship.